-Yes, transparent addresses support multi-signature transactions but shielded addresses do not yet (see FAQ: difference between t and z addresses).
+Yes, transparent addresses support multi-signature transactions but shielded addresses do not yet.
 You can see the difference between single-signature and multi-signature transparent addresses with their starting characters: "t1" and "t3" respectively.

 What do I do if my transaction is not being mined?